STUDENT LOANS IN BANKRUPTCY

 3) Student Loan Deferment – If you are experiencing a temporary hardship then you can request that your student loans be placed in deferment, which will suspend your payments for a period.
 Generally deferments are granted if you are not in default on your student loans and you are experiencing a hardship such as loss of income or unemployment.

-4) Cancellation or Forgiveness of Student Loans – You may be able to cancel or have your student loans forgiven if you meet specific requirements.
+4) Cancellation or Forgiveness of Student Loans – You may be able to cancel your loan or be entitled to a student loan forgiveness scheme if you meet specific requirements.
 Loan forgiveness and cancellation of student loans are generally available for teachers and public service jobs.

 If you’re having a hard time making student loan payments, we may be able to help.If you have questions about your student loans, we can help.
 Call 256-534-3435 or 356-350-7200 now.